Modern slavery statement

 This statement provides some background to our organisation and our suppliers and sets out the steps we have taken during the financial year ended 30 September 2017 to ensure that slavery and human trafficking is not taking place in our organisation or any of our supply chains.

 11 December 2017

 Wellcome is a charity registered in England and Wales.
 We are a charitable trust and our sole trustee is The Wellcome Trust Limited, a company limited by guarantee registered in England and Wales.
 We have two subsidiaries that are charities, two trading subsidiaries that support our own activities, and a number of subsidiaries within our investment portfolio.
 This statement covers the Wellcome Trust, its trustee company The Wellcome Trust Limited, and our two trading subsidiaries.

 Wellcome exists to improve health for everyone by helping great ideas to thrive.
 Our investment portfolio gives us the independence to support scientists and researchers, take on big problems, fuel imaginations, and spark debate.

-Our activities are overseen by our Board of Governors who have ultimate responsibility for all that we do.
-Wellcome's day-to-day management resides in the Executive Leadership Team which reports directly to the Board of Governors.
+Our work is overseen by our Board of Governors who have ultimate responsibility for all that we do.
+Wellcome's day-to-day management resides with the Executive Leadership Team which reports directly to the Board of Governors.